aputhin/design-patterns-study/builder/README.md

 ### Intent

-"Separate the construction of a complex object from its representation so that the same construction process can create different representations."
+> Separate the construction of a complex object from its representation so that the same construction process can create different representations.

 ### How does it work?